Choose your favorite type of succulent plant - there are so many, and all are fascinating and interesting.

 They are perfectly adapted to these conditions but many can't withstand even a small amount of frost.

-Hardy succulents are found in habitats that are cold and inhospitable, sometimes under meters of snow in the winter, and blazingly bright in the summer, high in mountain tops.
+Hardy succulents are found in habitats that are cold and inhospitable, sometimes under meters of snow in the winter, and blazingly bright yet cool in the summer, high in mountain tops.

 These are reliable, versatile and lovely, such as the many Sedum and Sempervivum that are available as well as their cousins, the Jovibarba.

 Whether your interest is in desert plants, epiphytes, cactus plants or the many other miscellaneous tender succulent plants that are grown all over the world, there will always be yet another gorgeous one to add to your collection of Euphorbia, Echeveria, Crassula or Kalanchoe.

 Got a weird plant that you can't identify?
-Ask on the Succulent Plant Identification page, or check the chart here to narrow it down.
+Check the chart here to narrow it down.

 Having pest problems or issues growing your succulents successfully?
 Ask the Horticulturist about growing techniques, pest control and more.
 See this page for more on succulent care, and succulent plant pests here.